Observation-driven correction of numerical weather prediction for marine winds: Discussion

 \section{Discussion}

-\textbf{Our results show that data-driven methods can meaningfully correct numerical weather prediction and deliver substantial improvements.} The transformer-based corrector consistently reduces surface-wind errors across all lead times, outperforming GFS by 45\% on average at 1~h and maintaining a 13\% average improvement at 48~h.
+\textbf{Our results show that data-driven methods can meaningfully correct NWP and deliver substantial improvements.} The transformer-based corrector consistently reduces surface-wind errors across all lead times, outperforming GFS by 45\% on average at 1~h and maintaining a 13\% average improvement at 48~h.
 These gains demonstrate that in-situ observations contain exploitable information about short-term wind patterns and that a learned corrector can translate these data into improved predictions.
 GFS provides a starting point that is physically grounded but biased, while the transformer focuses on learning local patterns and state-dependent errors from the latest observations through its attention mechanisms.
-Our early experiments over the ocean and prior work have both confirmed that the transformer architecture is better suited to capture observation-conditioned error patterns than simpler models like MLPs and LSTMs \citep{yang2024local_off_grid}.
-The model also outperforms ERA5 up to 12~h, indicating that short-term, observation-driven corrections can surpass even retrospectively optimized reanalysis fields.
+Our early experiments over the ocean and prior work have both confirmed that the transformer architecture is better suited to capture observation-conditioned error patterns than simpler models like MLPs, LSTMs, and linear regression \citep{yang2024local_off_grid} (see Appendix Figure~\ref{fig:baseline_comparison}, Table~\ref{tab:baseline_comparison}, and Table~\ref{tab:rmse_leadtimes} for a direct comparison).
+ORCA also outperforms ERA5 up to 12~h, indicating that short-term, observation-driven corrections can surpass even retrospectively optimized reanalysis fields.

+However, these aggregate gains mask important differences across wind-speed regimes (Figure \ref{fig:extreme_wind}).
+Stratifying by observed wind speed reveals that the model improves over GFS at all intensities for short lead times (1--8~h), including the strongest 5\% of winds ($\geq$12.9~m\,s$^{-1}$).
+At longer horizons, the advantage narrows for high-wind events and reverses beyond approximately 18~h for the top 5\%, reaching $-$5 to $-$7\% degradation at 36--48~h.
+This likely reflects both the rarity of extreme observations in the training data---the top 5\% accounts for fewer than 2M of 34.8M samples---and the faster decorrelation of intense, transient weather patterns.
+Improving performance under extreme conditions through event-weighted training or oversampling remains an important direction for future work.

-\textbf{Model performance improves with higher observational density in space and time.} The most consistent error reductions compared to GFS appear where recent observations are available, particularly along coasts and major shipping routes, while gains diminish in mid-ocean regions where measurements are sparse.
-In data-sparse areas, the model's corrections naturally weaken, and predictions revert toward the GFS baseline.
-However, performance can also degrade below GFS skill when the model overfits to isolated measurements without learning consistent local correction patterns.
+\textbf{Model performance improves with higher observational density in space and time.} The most consistent error reductions compared to GFS appear where recent observations are available, in particular along coasts and major shipping routes, while gains diminish in open-ocean regions where measurements are sparser.
+In data-sparse areas, ORCA's corrections naturally weaken, and predictions revert toward the GFS baseline.
+However, performance can also degrade below GFS skill when the model overfits to isolated measurements without learning consistent local correction patterns, as suggested by the scatter in low-density grid cells in Figure~\ref{fig:density_improvement}.